 The life of a PT isn’t always all that it’s cracked up to be.
 Helping people transform from zero to hero and spending your time working in a gym or outdoors is a road full of obstacles.

 On the flip side, a dedicated and smart approach to a PT fitness career can be lucrative, rewarding, and fulfilling.
 And Here’s why…

 Personal Trainer Pros and Cons

-Being a personal trainer means equipping yourself to be able to equip others in ways that can change lives for the better.
+A day in the life of a personal trainer means equipping yourself to be able to equip others in ways that can change lives for the better.

 As we all know, obesity is now a global health crisis.
 This is due to a net increase in caloric intake and a decrease in physical activity, leading to a decline in general health.
 As a personal trainer, it is your job to assist those who are fortunate enough to have realized that they no longer want to be a statistic.

 This means you have a responsibility to a greater cause, it’s no longer just another day job.
 You have the livelihood and expectations of vulnerable people in your hands.

 You also have to be aware that this new role is not only sought after by you.
 Thousands if not millions of health and fitness professionals are all vying for a slice of the pie.
 That means the competition is ramped up, a reality that has become way more intense in today’s PT game.

 So with these things and more, let’s consider the pros and cons of being a personal trainer.